kepler16/kmono/README.md

 ## What kmono is not

-- Not a build tool - it doesn't build, only runs commands
+- Not a build tool - it doesn't know how to build a package, it only runs a provided build command
 - Not a release tool - see above

+## Which means that

+- Each package must know how to build itself and provide a command
+- Each package must know how to release itself and provide a command
+- Each package can provide additional custom commands e.g. `just test`

 ## Future Plans